Spain: Sevilla Exchange

 Graduate Exchange Program, Universidad de Sevilla, Spain

-Sevilla is the capital of Andalucía in southern Spain with about 700,000 residents.
-It is located on the Guadalquivir river.
+Sevilla is the capital of Andalucía in southern Spain and has about 700,000 residents.
+The city is located on the Guadalquivir river.
 Sevilla is a framed in the traditions and history of the past but has a modern edge.
 The city is noted for its architecture, monuments, festivals and museums.
 As a student in Sevilla, you will experience first-hand the culture of siestas and tapas, while also exploring the city, nearby beaches and the rest of Spain.

-At SEVILLA, students are supported by an advisor, who will help with course selection and introduce them to their teaching and research responsibilities.
+At US, students are supported by an advisor, who will help with course selection and introduce them to their teaching and research responsibilities.

 September – June